-The Breede-Gouritz CMA functional structure must, in addition to providing for implementation of the initial functions, provide a systematic response to the water resource management challenges listed above.
-A possible high level functional organisation of the Breede-Gouritz CMA consists of functional areas captured in the diagram below and briefly described in the subsequent sections.
+The Breede-Olifants CMA's functional structure must, in addition to providing for implementation of the initial functions, provide a systematic response to its water resource management challenges.
+A possible high level functional organisation of the Breede-Olifants CMA consists of functional areas captured in the diagram below and briefly described in the subsequent sections.

-Figure 7.1: Breede-Gouritz CMA functional structure
+Figure 7.1: Breede-Olifants CMA functional structure 7.1.1 Water Resource Management

-7.1.1 Water resource management